Product Centred Financial Planning is where you treat the money as

 - Advisers using centralised investment propositions often portray themselves as

 “independent”, when clearly they are not.

-- The networks and nationals insist that advisers levy asset-based fees, and fee-for
+- The networks and nationals insist that advisers levy asset-based fees and

 - The cost of this advice is high, due to being one-on-one, hassle, red-tape, cost of

 regulation, and multiple fingers in the pie.